Code-Institute-Submissions/milestone_1_harperk/README.md

 During the development of the website, there were some bugs identified.

 * The footer did not reach to the bottom of the screen - this was resolved by changing the position to fixed.
-* The illustrations/collages did not fit with all screen resolutions - media enquiries were used to change from 100% width, auto height to 100% height, auto width.
 * Applying styles only to the drop down navigation bar - Bootstrap code was examined through Chrome Developer Tools to identify the appropriate ID/class.
-*
+* Removing the transition animation on the Bootstrap navigation bar - this was resolved with the help of a Stackoverflow workaround.
+Link details in the CSS file.
+* The illustrations/collages do not neatly fit with all screen resolutions - media enquiries were used to change from 100% width, auto height to 100% height, auto width to mitigate the issue.
+* Logo and navigation bar do not remain within header bar when screen is stretched - this problem was not solved but the issue was mitigated by adding a background colour to the text, so it was more easily visible when it covered the main body of the page.

 ---